 Trouble at school

-When Augustine was 11, his mother enrolled him in St. Boniface School during the winter months when work at the cigar factory dropped off.
-His mother pulled him from school after only one month when the parish priest and sisters received harassment and anonymous threats because of Augustine’s presence.
+When Augustus was 11, his mother enrolled him in St. Boniface School during the winter months when work at the cigar factory dropped off.
+His mother pulled him from school after only one month when the parish priest and sisters received harassment and anonymous threats because of Augustus’s presence.

-It was during this time that Augustine began to feel he had a vocation to the priesthood.
-Father Peter McGirr, the pastor at St. Peter’s, approached Augustine about the idea and helped him along this journey, a journey that would be difficult and have many roadblocks.
+It was during this time that Augustus began to feel he had a vocation to the priesthood.
+Father Peter McGirr, the pastor at St. Peter’s, approached Augustus about the idea and helped him along this journey, a journey that would be difficult and have many roadblocks.

 According to reports, this devastated Father Tolton because he knew the climate he was going back to and the amount of racism he would face in America.
 But he went, uniting his future suffering with Jesus.
 Father Tolton returned to Quincy and celebrated his first Mass at home on July 18, 1886, at St. Boniface Church.
 He was assigned pastor of St. Joseph Church, a black parish affiliated with St. Boniface.